zeetwii/meshtasticDemos/README.md

 This is a series of demonstration scripts and examples for using locally running LLMs and other AI models to make sensors and systems more accessible over the Meshtastic mesh network.
 Some of these demos were originally created for DEFCON 333's AI Village, while others have been added later as I found new ideas or use cases.

+Each demo has its own subdirectory with a README file that explains how to set it up and use it.
+Feel free to explore and modify the code as needed for your own projects!

 ## Background

 Meshtastic is an open-source mesh network built on top of inexpensive LoRa devices.
 Unlike a lot of other mesh networks, meshtastic meshes are dynamic, meaning that nodes can join and leave the mesh at any time without any special configuration, and all nodes act as routers to help pass messages along.
 This makes meshtastic a great choice for ad-hoc networks in remote areas, emergency situations, or just for fun outdoor activities like hiking or camping.